-Let me tell you about some of the people I have met and about how they are taking this walk. all experiencing this journey in their own special way and based on their individual needs.
+Let me tell you about some of the people I have met and about how they are following their paths along the camino.
+They are all experiencing this journey in their own special way, based on their individual needs.

 * The lone- first time Peregrino.

 * Those doing this in stages and taking 1-2 weeks for several years.

 * Those here for the second Camino on his same path.
 Some who have some sense that they didn’t do it the way they wanted.
 Others who were not feeling ready to be finished with the Camino and some who just loved it and wanted more.

 * Those here on one of several Camino routes – there are many routes that all lead to Santiago.

 * Those who started in groups but ended alone: some were going at different speeds, some had injuries.

 * Those who start in locations that require less time.
 There are several options as late as starting 4 days from Santiago in Sarria.

 * Those who are derailed by injury and decide to improvise possibly taking trains or buses and several rest days.

 * Those who have a mission to do this as fast as possible (some of them have been side lined by injury actually).
 Many going as much as 30 miles a day.